Skparab1/crossy-road/README.md

 - game has 5 levels which change the speed and frequency of obstacles
 - high score board is now done, with text file storage using shelve
   - however, score board is not formatted very well
+# How to play
+- Press control + c to move foreward
+- if you hit an object, you lose
+- score is calculated by 50 - seconds passed + (100 x times jumped)